sapegin/washingcode-book/manuscript/100_Code_style.md

 <!-- expect(semicolonOrNot()).toEqual(undefined) -->

-To fix the problem, we need to remove a line break after the `return` statement:
+To fix the problem, we need to remove the line break after the `return` statement:

 <!-- prettier-ignore -->
 ```js